 Gerber intentionally does not contain fonts or typographic text - this would introduce a complexity out of proportion to its benefits.
 Any text can be represented with the available graphic constructs, especially with contours.
-However, such generic graphic constructs do not maintain the information which text string is represented; this is sometimes a disadvantage.
+However, such generic graphic constructs do not maintain the information about which text string is represented.